-The implication of Belgium Royal Family (King Leopold) and its colonising industries and policies, its genocide of Africans and exploitation of its resources, transformed in its delicate dark Belgium chocolate, were raising from everywhere at every corner, and haunting every step.
+The implication of Belgium Royal Family (King Leopold II) and its colonising industries and policies, its genocide of Africans and exploitation of its resources, transformed in its delicate dark Belgium chocolate, were raising from everywhere at every corner and haunting every step.
 Even from online-posts found about the genocide at the hands of Leopold II, which had been so hidden for so long.

 From Tintin au Congo, shown with no shame in book-shops, from images, African masks and fetiches sold this time by the immigrants who had safely managed to stay in unknown lands.

-At the flee market and old antique shops where Congo is still for sale.
+At the flea market and old antique shops where Congo is still for sale.

 Free Association exercises that Stephane will channel wile “finding” the polemic The Lion King fabric versus a Venus made of laminates, books about Swords.

 We finally arranged all the bits, various leftovers, and objects of dilemma and heated polemics in the cold manner of the structuralist anthropologist.

 As it was, we open it to anyone to visit, but the event was not very much like an art opening.